 In 2009 Cynthia spent 6 months in India studying with some of Sri BKS Iyengar’s most senior teachers, including Rajiv and Swati Chanchani.
-She has recently completed nearly 250 hours of training over 2 years to become an Iyengar Yoga Introductory Teacher.
+She qualified as an Iyengar Yoga Introductory Teacher in 2016.

 Fascinated by structural alignment and anatomy, Cynthia is currently completing a post-graduate diploma in Anatomical Science, and seeks to integrate this understanding into her classes.

 Al came to Iyengar Yoga in his early thirties after more than a decade of skiing, climbing, mountaineering and white water rafting all over the world, much of this time he earned his way as a guide and instructor.
 Inevitably, this lifestyle led to numerous injuries, fractures and chronic structural imbalances that physical therapies alone could not heal.